rangv/MarchWorkshop/AzureIoTCentral/README.md

 * The number of failures.
 * The number of desired properties received and the number of reported properties sent.

-> [!NOTE]
-> If the device appears to be looping during connect check if the device is *Blocked* in IoT Central, and *Unblock* the device so it can connect to the app.
+> **Note:** If the device appears to be looping during connect check if the device is *Blocked* in IoT Central, and *Unblock* the device so it can connect to the app.

 Shake the device increment the number of reported properties sent.
 The device sends a random number as the **Die number** device property.